RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

 .. warning::

     All strategies work for both Docker-based and native installations.
     But for Docker-based installations some peculiarities have to be considered.
     These peculiarities are handled in the optional steps.

 .. note::

-    It is also feasible to clone the OTRS datase to the OTOBO database server before the actual migration.
+    It is also feasible to clone the OTRS database to the OTOBO database server before the actual migration.
     This can speed up the general migration strategy.

 Migration Requirements
 ----------------------

 1. Basic requirement for a migration is that you already have an ((OTRS)) Community Edition or OTRS 6.0.\* / OTRS 7.0.\* running, and that you want to transfer both configuration and data to OTOBO.

 .. warning::

     Please consider carefully whether you really need the data and configuration.
     Experience shows that quite often a new start is the better option.
     This is because in many cases the previously used installation and configuration was rather suboptimal anyways.
     It might also make sense to only transfer the ticket data and to change the basic configuration to OTOBO Best Practice.
     We are happy to advise you, please get in touch at hello@otobo.io or ask your question in the OTOBO Community forum at https://forum.otobo.org/.